wawzat/Alarm-Clock-v2/README.md

 - **Wake Display:** If the display is off, wave your hand in front of the EDS sensor to temporarily wake it.

 ### Persistent Storage
-- **Automatic Saving:** Alarm and display settings (such as alarm time, alarm status, brightness, alarm track, volume, and display override) are automatically saved to persistent storage.
+- **Automatic Saving:** Alarm and display settings (such as alarm time, brightness, alarm track, volume, and auto dim/off display) are automatically saved to persistent storage.
 Settings are restored after a power cycle or reboot.

 ### Notes
 - All settings and states are displayed on the alphanumeric display.